roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

-# Integrating Hive Active Heating SLR2/SLT2 & SLT3 - Domoticz, Zigbee2MQTT and Node-RED - Working notes
+# Integrating Hive Active Heating SLR2/SLT2 & SLT3 - Domoticz, Zigbee2MQTT and Node-RED - A work in progress

 ## Break free from relying on Centrica's Hive Cloud for your Hive Active Heating/Hot water Controller/Thermostat and control it locally using Domoticz, Zigbee2MQTT, node-RED and MQTT.